Mccranky83/imgbrd-grabber-docs/docs/docs/install/windows.md

 3. Launch the installer and follow the steps
 4. If you haven't left the "start Grabber" checked at the end of the installation, go to the installation folder then launch `Grabber.exe` (or use the shortcut created on the desktop during the installation).

+!!! info

-ℹ️ By default, the program will be installed to `C:/Program Files/Grabber` and your settings will be stored in `%LocalAppData%/Bionus/Grabber`
+    By default, the program will be installed to `C:/Program Files/Grabber` and your settings will be stored in `%LocalAppData%/Bionus/Grabber`

 ### Via the portable version
 1. Go to the latest release [here](https://github.com/Bionus/imgbrd-grabber/releases/latest)